sangchun1/Deepfake-Dectection/README.md

 - Can a spatial model alone generalize to unseen generators?
 - Does a frequency-based model capture useful artifacts missed by RGB-only models?
-- Does fusion improve robustness under distribution shift and external benchmarks?
+- Does fusion improve robustness under distribution shift<!-- and external benchmarks-->?

 ## Methods